Twitter bans all political advertisements

 The issue suddenly arose in September when Twitter, along with Facebook and Google, refused to remove a misleading video ad from President Donald Trump’s campaign that targeted former Vice President Joe Biden, a leading Democratic presidential candidate.

-In response, Democratic Sen. Elizabeth Warren, another presidential hopeful, ran an ad on Facebook taking aim at its CEO Mark Zuckerberg.
+In response, Democratic Sen. Elizabeth Warren, another presidential hopeful, ran her own ad on Facebook taking aim at Zuckerberg.
 The ad falsely claimed that Zuckerberg endorsed President Donald Trump for re-election, acknowledging the deliberate falsehood as necessary to make a point.

 Critics have called on Facebook to ban all political ads.
-This includes CNN chief Jeff Zucker, who recently called the policy of allowing lies ludicrous and advised the social media giant to sit out the 2020 election until it can figure out something better.
+These include CNN chief Jeff Zucker, who recently called the company’s policy of allowing lies “absolutely ludicrous” and advised the social media giant to sit out the 2020 election until it can figure out something better.

+Google and Facebook did not have immediate comments on Twitter’s policy change.

+Montana Gov. Steve Bullock, another Democratic 2020 contender, retweeted Dorsey’s announcement, adding the comment, “Good.
+Your turn, Facebook.”

-Twitter CEO Jack Dorsey tweeted the change Wednesday, saying the company is recognizing that advertising on social media offers an unfair level of targeting compared to other mediums.
+Dorsey said the company is recognizing that advertising on social media offers an unfair level of targeting compared to other mediums.
+It is not about free expression, he asserted.

-The majority of money spent on political advertising in the U.S. goes to television ads.
+“This is about paying for reach.
+And paying to increase the reach of political speech has significant ramifications that today’s democratic infrastructure may not be prepared to handle,” he tweeted.
+“It’s worth stepping back in order to address.”

+Twitter currently only allows certified campaigns and organizations to run political ads for candidates and issues.
+The latter tend to advocate on broader issues such as climate change, abortion rights and immigration.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.